mainmatter/mainmatter.com/blog/_posts/2013-10-28-embersimpleauth-implements-rfc-6749-oauth-20.md

 **Update: [Ember.SimpleAuth 0.1.0 has been released!](http://log.simplabs.com/post/73940085063/ember-simpleauth-0-1-0)** The information in this is (partially) outdated.

-With the [release of Ember.SimpleAuth 0.0.4](https://github.com/simplabs/ember-simple-auth/releases/tag/0.0.4) **the library is compliant with OAuth 2.0** - specifically it implements the _“Resource Owner Password Credentials Grant Type”_ as defined in [RFC 6749](http://tools.ietf.org/html/rfc6749) (thanks [adamlc](https://github.com/adamlc) for the suggestion).
+With the [release of Ember.SimpleAuth 0.0.4](https://github.com/simplabs/ember-simple-auth/releases/tag/0.0.4) **the library is compliant with OAuth 2.0** - specifically it implements the _"Resource Owner Password Credentials Grant Type"_ as defined in [RFC 6749](http://tools.ietf.org/html/rfc6749) (thanks [adamlc](https://github.com/adamlc) for the suggestion).
 While this is only a minor change in terms of functionality and data flow, used headers etc. it makes everyone’s life a lot easier as instead of implementing your own server endpoints you can now utilize [one of several OAuth 2.0 middlewares that already implement the spec](https://github.com/search?q=oauth%20middleware).

 <!--break-->